 - 5. For each data stream, enter the information in the SFP Port, Source Addr, Source Port, Destination Addr., and Destination Port boxes. - 6.
-Set the RTP Payload Type between 96 and 127.
+In the RTP Payload Type box, type a number between 96 and 127.

 Note: The RTP Payload Type number must be unique for each IP stream.
 The RTP Payload Type is displayed in the IP Status application.